-Quality Craft Models was founded in 1965 by Bob Weaver and wife Shirley.
-What started as an operation
+Quality Craft Models was an American Hobby Manufacturer founded in 1965 by Bob Weaver and his wife Shirley.
+It started as an operation

-producing Wooden and white metal Craftsman Kits consisting of buildings, rolling stock, etc., in gauges from 'N' to 'O', has grown
+producing wooden and white metal Craftsman Kits consisting of buildings and rolling stock, in gauges from 'N' to 'O'.
+Over time Quality Craft

-into a major manufacturer of ready-to-run plastic (and brass) 'O' Gauge 2-Rail and 3-Rail model trains.
+grew into a major manufacturer and supplier of ready-to-run plastic and brass 'O' gauge 2-rail and 3-rail scale model trains representing American railroad

 The first location for the business was an old, single story print shop located on Wheatley Avenue in

-Northumberland, PA.
-Joe Hayter, current owner and President of the Company, started in 1969.
+ribbed box cars.
+Joe Hayter became President of the company in 1969.
 Joe was for a time

 married to Bob Weaver's daughter.
 In 1974, a newer, more modern facility was constructed near the old print shop.